-One 2-hour lecture per week, and one 2-hour lab per week.
-A Web based lab module that will allow students further practice is currently under development for implementation in September 2000.
+One 2-hour lecture per week, and unless otherwise indicated, one 2-hour lab per week.
+There will be 4 seminars of 2 hours each during the semester.
+A Web based lab module allows students further practice.

 On completion of this course the student will be expected to: